-119. Determination of access for an augmentation is based on the standard access criteria, including balance of payments need and strength of the program (see above).
-There are no norms applicable to the size of an augmentation, although many augmentations have been in the range of 15-45 percent of quota, with a few cases well above this range.
+121. Determination of access for an augmentation is based on the standard access criteria, including balance of payments need and strength of the program (see above).
+There are no norms applicable to the size of an augmentation, although many augmentations have been in the range of 15-45 percent of quota (pre-14th General Review of Quotas), with a few cases well above this range.
 Staff reports supporting requests for augmentations should explicitly discuss the basis for the augmentation and its size, with reference to the main criteria for determining access above, as well as to access norms and limits as applicable.

-120. For augmentations of arrangements that are presumed to involve blended PRGT and GRA resources, access should be set such that the total financing mix over the full course of the respective arrangement is guided by the specific rules on access under blended arrangements (see above), including that total access (post augmentation) to concessional financing would normally be half of total overall access to Fund resources with a cap at the norm applicable to unblended arrangements (see above).
+122. For augmentations of arrangements that are presumed to involve blended PRGT and GRA resources, access should be set such that the total financing mix over the full course of the respective arrangement is guided by the specific rules on access under blended arrangements (see above), including that total access (post augmentation) to concessional financing would normally be one third of total overall access to Fund resources with a cap at the norm applicable to unblended arrangements (see above).
 Augmentations would normally be approved at the time of a scheduled review under the arrangement.

-121. However, when the increase in the underlying balance of payments problems is so acute that the augmentation cannot await the next scheduled review, an augmentation can be requested between scheduled reviews.
-Approval of such augmentations at ad-hoc reviews between scheduled reviews require an assessment by the Fund as Trustee that the program is on track to achieve its objectives at the time of the augmentation (otherwise access under the RCF can be requested).
+123. However, when the increase in the underlying balance of payments problems is so acute that the augmentation cannot await the next scheduled review, an augmentation can be requested between scheduled reviews.
+Approval of such augmentations at ad hoc reviews between scheduled reviews require an assessment by the Fund as Trustee that the program is on track to achieve its objectives at the time of the augmentation (otherwise access under the RCF can be requested).
 In making this finding the Board assesses the member's observance of the continuous performance criteria or whether a waiver of nonobservance is justified, that prior actions (if applicable to the augmentation request) have been met, and that the member's policies are suitable to address its balance of payments problems and, more generally, are consistent with program objectives.
 The Board also takes into account any other relevant considerations, including exogenous developments and data on periodic performance criteria linked to future disbursements.
 The following modalities apply to augmentations at ad hoc reviews:

-- Requests are expected to be supported by a short staff report and an LOI from the member that describes the nature and size of the problem, the policies being undertaken by the authorities to address its balance of payments difficulties and any information relevant to program implementation, including exogenous developments.99 As such requests are expected to typically follow soon after a completed review, updating developments and policies along the lines described above could suffice, with a more comprehensive assessment of policies undertaken at the time of the following scheduled review. - Augmentations of access are only available to the member in a single disbursement following approval by the Board.
-There is no limit on the amount of such a disbursement subject to the overall access limits and norms (see above).
-Moreover, the augmentation is subject to the rules on blending and may be supplemented by a corresponding augmentation of the arrangement under the GRA.
-In any event, the amount of the disbursement is limited to what is immediately needed by the member in light of its balance of payments difficulties; to the extent that additional amounts may be necessary at later stages of the member's program, requests for such amounts can be considered in the context of a regular program review.
+• Requests are expected to be supported by a short staff report and an LOI from the member that describes the nature and size of the problem, the policies being undertaken by the authorities to address its balance of payments difficulties and any information relevant to program implementation, including exogenous developments.103 As such requests are expected to typically follow soon after a completed review, updating developments and policies along the lines described above could suffice, with a more comprehensive assessment of policies undertaken at the time of the following scheduled review.